Premarin 0.625 mg Coated Tablets

 Absorption

 Conjugated oestrogens are soluble in water and are well absorbed from the gastrointestinal tract after release from the drug formulation.
-Premarin tablets release conjugated oestrogens slowly over several hours.
+Conjugated oestrogens tablets release conjugated oestrogens slowly over several hours.
 Maximum plasma concentrations are achieved approximately 6-10 hours following administration.
 The oestrogens are generally eliminated in near-parallel fashion, with half-lives ranging from 10-20 hours, when corrected for endogenous concentrations as needed.

 The pharmacodynamic profile of unconjugated and conjugated oestrogens following a dose of 2 x 0.625mg is provided in Table 1.

-Table 1 – Pharmacokinetic parameters for Premarin
+Table 1 – Pharmacokinetic parameters for conjugated oestrogens

 Pharmacokinetic profile for unconjugated oestrogens following a 2 x 0.625mg